CHH/einhorn/README.md

 $client = Worker::client();
 ```

-The `client` method supports various discovery strategies for
+The `client` method takes the discovery method for the control socket as
-discovering the master process' control socket.
+first argument and an optional second argument, which can be used by the
+specific discovery strategy.

+Following discovery strategies are supported out-of-the-box:

  * `DISCOVER_ENV`: Looks for an environment variable named
    `EINHORN_SOCK_PATH` which contains the path to the master's